jasp-stats-modules/modules-app/README.md

 - Uses [nuqs](https://nuqs.dev/) for URL query string parsing
 - Uses [Qt WebChannel](https://doc.qt.io/qt-6/qtwebchannel-index.html) for communication between the web app and the JASP desktop app
 - Uses [biome](https://biomejs.dev/) for linting and formatting
+- Uses [i18next](https://www.i18next.com/) for multi language support.
+Unique texts of modules themselves are not translated.
 - Fetches data from the [GitHub GraphQL API](https://docs.github.com/en/graphql) to get available JASP modules and their release assets

 To get a list of available JASP modules, it does the following with the help of the `src/scrape.ts` script: